msv-lab/llm-play/README.md

     llm-play --prompt *.md --output samples

-When a query is supplied through stdin or as a command-line argument, the prompt is automatically assigned the identifier `__unnamed__`.
-However, if the query originates from a file, the prompt will adopt the file's name (excluding the extension) as its identifier.
-In cases where multiple files are provided, ensure that their names are unique to avoid conflicts.
+If the query originates from a file, the prompt will adopt the file's name (excluding the extension) as its label.
+When a query is supplied through stdin or as a command-line argument, the label is empty.

 To update an existing store, the `--update` option should be used instead of `--output`:

     llm-play --prompt *.md --update samples

-In case of collisions, i.e. samples for the same (model, temperature, prompt) tuple already exist in the store, the matching prompt files will be updated, and the old responses are removed.
-When updating an existing store, maitain the following invariant: unique prompt identifiers correspond to unique prompts across the entire store.
+In case of collisions, i.e. samples for the same (model, temperature, prompt) tuple already exist in the store, the prompt files with matching hashes will be updated, and the old responses are removed.

 ## Data Transformation

 Data transformation can be used, for example, to extract relevant information from the generated samples or from data extracted in earlier stages.
 Transformation is performed by shell commands defined using the [shell template language](#shell-template-language).
-The special transformer `__ID__` simply returns the entire string without modification.
+The special function `__ID__` simply returns the entire string without modification.

 This is to extract text within the tag `<answer> ... </answer>` from all samples in `samples`, and save the results into the directory `extracted`:

     llm-play --map samples \
-             --output extracted \
-             --transformer "sed -n '0,/<\/answer>/s/.*<answer>\(.*\)<\/answer>.*/\1/p' %%ESCAPED_DATA_FILE%%"
+             --function "sed -n '0,/<\/answer>/s/.*<answer>\(.*\)<\/answer>.*/\1/p' %%ESCAPED_DATA_FILE%%" \
+             --output extracted

-The above transformer searches for text wrapped within `<answer>` and `</answer>` tags and prints only the content inside the tags.
+The above function searches for text wrapped within `<answer>` and `</answer>` tags and prints only the content inside the tags.

-A transformation of a datum fails, e.g. if it does not contain any relevant information to extract, iff the following two conditions hold: (1) the transformer terminates with a non-zero exit code, and (2) its stdout is empty.
-In this case, the datum is ignored.
+A transformation of a datum fails, e.g. if it does not contain any relevant information to extract, iff the function terminates with a non-zero exit code.

 By default, the extracted data is saved into "txt" files.
 The file extension can be specified using the `--extension` options, e.g. `--extension py` resulting in:

     extracted
     └── qwen2.5-7b-instruct_1.0
-        ├── __unnamed__.md
+        ├── _2f73f5f.md
-        └── __unnamed__
+        └── _2f73f5f
-            ├── 0.py
+            ├── 0_0.py
-            ├── 1.py
+            ├── 1_1.py
             ...
-            └── 9.py
+            └── 9_9.py

 ### On-the-fly Transformation

-Data can be extracted on-the-fly while querying LLMs if `--transformer` is explicitly provided:
+Data can be extracted on-the-fly while querying LLMs if `--function` is explicitly provided:

     llm-play "What is the capital of China?
 Wrap the final answer with <answer> </answer>" \
-             --transformer "sed -n '0,/<\/answer>/s/.*<answer>\(.*\)<\/answer>.*/\1/p' %%ESCAPED_DATA_FILE%%"
+             --function "sed -n '0,/<\/answer>/s/.*<answer>\(.*\)<\/answer>.*/\1/p' %%ESCAPED_DATA_FILE%%"

-There are built-in helper functions to simplify extracting answers or code when performed on-the-fly.
-These helpers automatically augment the prompt and apply the necessary extractors to extract the relevant parts of the sample (the default extactor and equivalence options are ignored).
+There are built-in convenience functions to simplify extracting answers or code.
+The option `--answer` automatically augment the prompt and apply the necessary transformation to extract the relevant parts of the response:

+    llm-play "What is the capital of China?" --answer

+The option `--code` extracts a code block from Markdown formatting.

-    llm-play "What is the capital of China?" --answer llm-play "Write a Python function f(n: int) -> int that computes the n-th Catalan number" --code
+    llm-play "Write a Python function f(n: int) -> int that computes the n-th Catalan number" --code

-## Clustering
+## Partitioning

+By default, all responses are partitioned into equivalence classes based their syntactic identity using the relation `__ID__`.

 To group answers into equivalence classes based qwen2.5's judgement, use the following command:

-    llm-play --cluster data \
+    llm-play --partition data \
-             --output clusters \
-             --equivalence "llm-play --model qwen2.5-72b-instruct 'Are these two answers equivalent: \"%%DATA1%%\" and \"%%DATA2%%\"?' --predicate"
+             --equivalence "llm-play --model qwen2.5-72b-instruct 'Are these two answers equivalent: \"%%DATA1%%\" and \"%%DATA2%%\"?' --predicate" \
+             --output classes

-Clustering can be performed for a subset of data:
+Paritioning can be performed for a subset of data:

-    llm-play --cluster data/qwen2.5-7b-instruct_1.0/a/ \
+    llm-play --partition data/qwen2.5-7b-instruct_1.0/a/ \
-             --output clusters \
-             --equivalence "$EQUIVALENCE"
+             --equivalence "$EQUIVALENCE" \
+             --output classes

 When using the filesystem tree format, the equivalence class identifiers will be added to the end of output file names, after the underscore:

-    clusters
+    classes
     └── qwen2.5-7b-instruct_1.0
-        ├── __unnamed__.md
+        ├── _69a3a31.md
-        └── __unnamed__
+        └── _69a3a31
             ├── 0_0.md
             ├── 1_0.md
             ...
             └── 9_3.md

+The class identifiers across multiple directories are not consistent.

 This equivalence is defined via a shell command that exits with the zero status code when two answers are equivalent.
 The classes are computed using the [disjoint-set algorithm](https://en.wikipedia.org/wiki/Disjoint-set_data_structure).

-Equivalence relations can be composed by repeated clustering:
+Equivalence relations can be composed by repeated partitioning:

-    llm-play --cluster data --output clusters1 --equivalence "$EQUIVALENCE1" llm-play --cluster clusters1 --output clusters2 --equivalence "$EQUIVALENCE2"
+    llm-play --partition data --equivalence "$EQUIVALENCE1" --output classes1 llm-play --partition classes1 --equivalence "$EQUIVALENCE2" --output classes2

 The equivalence relation can be configured:

 - Using the `-c` option to select a predefined equivalence command.
 - Or, specifying a custom equivalence command using the `--equivalence` option.

-Clustering can also be performed on-the-fly while querying models if any non-trivial equivalence relations is specified explicitly with `--equivalence`.
-The trivial relation `__ID__` means syntactic identity and effectively disables clustering.
+Paritioning can also be performed on-the-fly while querying models if any non-trivial equivalence relations is specified explicitly with `--equivalence`.

 ## Data Analysis